unraid/docs/docs/unraid-os/system-administration/secure-your-server/wireguard.md

 - **Trusted access only:** VPN access is similar to physical network access, so only authorize trusted devices.
 - **Key management:** Never share private keys; treat them like passwords.
-- **Network segmentation:** For complex setups (custom Docker/VMs), isolate VPN traffic using VLANs or separate subnets.
+- **Network segmentation:** For complex setups (custom Docker/%%VM|vm%%s), isolate VPN traffic using VLANs or separate subnets.
 - **Regular audits:** Review connected devices and access permissions quarterly.
 :::

-#### Defining a peer (client)
+### Defining a peer (client)

-A peer is a client device - such as a phone, laptop, or another server - that connects to your Unraid WireGuard VPN.
+A peer is a client device - such as a phone, laptop, or another server - that connects to your Unraid %%WireGuard|wireguard%% VPN.
 Defining a peer means creating a unique identity and securing keys for that device.

 1. Select **Add Peer**.